gitpitch/code-presenting/PITCHME.md

 ### Naturally
 ### Code-Presenting
-### work in exactly the same way on [Code-Delimiter Slides](https://github.com/gitpitch/gitpitch/wiki/Code-Delimiter-Slides) as they do on [Code-Blocks](https://github.com/gitpitch/gitpitch/wiki/Code-Slides).
+### works in exactly the same way on [Code-Delimiter Slides](https://github.com/gitpitch/gitpitch/wiki/Code-Delimiter-Slides) as it does on [Code-Blocks](https://github.com/gitpitch/gitpitch/wiki/Code-Slides).

 ---